Kabenge42/Finance_ML_Analytics_Platform/README.md

 ### Security Note

-**⚠️ Important**: Never commit database passwords or API keys to version control.
+**⚠️ CRITICAL SECURITY WARNING**: Never commit database passwords or API keys to version control.

+**Best Practices**:
 - Use environment variables or `.env` files (add `.env` to `.gitignore`)
-- The `environment_variables.txt` file contains example configurations with placeholders
+- The `environment_variables.txt` file contains example configurations with placeholders only
-- For production deployments, use secure secret management (e.g., GitHub Secrets, AWS Secrets Manager)
+- For production deployments, use secure secret management (e.g., GitHub Secrets, AWS Secrets Manager, HashiCorp Vault)
 - Review all configuration files before committing to ensure no credentials are exposed
+- Rotate any passwords that may have been accidentally committed

 ## Environment Variables